bhubbard/api-cache-pro/README.md

 ## Request Headers

 Several Headers are added to all the API Requests.
-Here is an example of the available headers.
+This plugin will also modify the Cache-Control header as well.
+Here is an example of the available custom headers.

 ```
 X-API-CACHE-PRO: Cached